 At a time when customers are experiencing high levels of uncertainty and anxiety, the last thing you want is to be remembered as another stressor in their lives during a crisis.
 However, through thoughtful messaging that prioritizes consumers’ needs, it’s possible to become a source of trust during this challenging moment.
-In that spirit, Movable Ink is sharing industry-specific insight for music brands to offer value and support to customers.
+In that spirit, Movable Ink is sharing industry-specific insight for retail brands to offer value and support to customers.

 About the author